joe7575/pdp13/manuals/manualXL_EN.md

 - the computer must be switched on
 - the computer has "monitor" and "BIOS" ROM chips
 - a tape drive must be "connected" and started
+- be “connected” to a telewriter operator
 - be "connected" to a terminal operator

 To install the operating system, you have to do the following:

 - Stop the computer if it is running
 - Insert the tape "J/OS Installation Tape" in the Telewriter and copy it to the computer
+- Use the "main" menu on the Telewriter to check whether the copying process was successful
 - Start the computer on the CPU with Reset / Start
-- Follow the instructions on the terminal
+- Follow the instructions on the terminal, i.e. insert the tapes into the Telewriter one after the other (just insert them!) and click “Enter” on the terminal
-- After completing the installation, stop the computer on the CPU and start the operating system with the "boot" command
-- Enter "ls" at the terminal to check whether the installed files are available
+- After completing the installation on the CPU, start the operating system using the “boot” command ​- Enter "ls" at the terminal to check whether the installed files are available

 That's it!
 You have successfully installed J/OS!

+**Note: If “Tape error 0” is output on the terminal, the tape drive has not started.
+The files cannot be copied to the tape this way!**

 ### Commands on the console